-We have to be careful when applying SQL functions on WHERE condition columns.
-They will often take the possibility from the Optimizer to use available statistics.
-Without collected statistics, estimations are based on random-AMP sampling (indexed columns) or Heuristics (non-indexed columns).
-The downside of Heuristics is described in this article: Teradata Heuristics.
+It is important to exercise caution when utilizing SQL functions on WHERE condition columns as they can limit the Optimizer’s ability to employ available statistics.
+Without collected statistics, estimations are conducted via either random AMP sampling (for indexed columns) or Heuristics (for non-indexed columns).
+A notable disadvantage of Heuristics is discussed in the following article: Teradata Heuristics.

 COLLECT STATISTICS ON Customer COLUMN(CustomerType);